php-build/php-build/README.md

 If you don't have permissions to write to the prefix, then you have to run `install.sh` as superuser, either via `su -c` or via `sudo`.

+## Contributing

+For contributing instructions see [CONTRIBUTING.md](CONTRIBUTING.md).
+Development is also discussed on the IRC channel
+#php-build on Freenode and on the [php-build developers](https://groups.google.com/forum/#!forum/php-build-developers) Google Group.

 ## Changelog

 [jtakakura]: http://github.com/jtakakura